 What are your research interests?

 Cognitive neuroscience aims to understand normal and impaired brain function as it occurs in mental illness.
 This understanding is fundamental when aiming to improve the treatment of mental illness.
-My research interests include exploring the genetics and molecular mechanisms underlying mental illness and how they impact on brain functions, which give rise to the symptoms commonly seen in mental illness.
+My research interests include exploring the pathophysiological mechanisms causing mental illness and how they impact on brain functions, which give rise to the symptoms commonly seen in mental illness.

 Why did you get into reseach?

-The frustration of how little we know about mental illness compared to other medical conditions has frustrated me as a doctor and continues to motivate me in my work as scientist.
+The frustration of how little we know about mental illness compared to the broader medical field has frustrated me as a doctor and continues to motivate me in my work as scientist.